Carbon monoxide and gas leaks on vessels

 Reduce the risk

-• Never sit on marlin boards or swim platforms when a powered vessel with a rear-vented exhaust system is underway or idling.
+- Never sit on marlin boards or swim platforms when a powered vessel with a rear-vented exhaust system is underway or idling.
 If possible, avoid using these areas for a minimum of 15 minutes after the engine or generator has been switched off.
+This includes “teak surfing” (body surfing behind a vessel) as this can lead to rapid inhalation of carbon monoxide.

-• Regularly check your vessel’s exhaust system for signs of leaks – for example, rust, black streaking, water leaks or cracked fittings.
+- Regularly check your vessel’s exhaust system for signs of leaks – for example, rust, black streaking, water leaks or cracked fittings.
+Ensure that all exhaust clamps are in place and secure, and that exhaust hoses are in good working condition.